suhlig/bosh-rsync-blobs/README.markdown

         rsync .blobs $BLOB_HOST/$PROJECT
         ```

-* We add some basic checks that prevents people from shooting themselves in the foot (like `--delete`)
+* Add some basic checks that prevents people from shooting themselves in the foot (like an accidental `rsync --delete`)

 # Implementation